This question constantly pops up in online beauty forums. ”I did a chemical peel three days ago, and my skin never peeled! What do I do now?“

 During this process, the acidic solution is penetrating the skin and dead cells are exfoliated.
 The particles are so small (we can have thousand of cells shedding at the same time even right now) that they are practically invisible to our eyes.

 In older-style peels, there was always visible peeling to complete the process.
-But that’s no longer the case with modern chemcial peels.
+But that’s no longer the case with modern chemical peels.

 Newer versions are more fine-tuned so that we can attain the same results without the cosmetic side effects.
 After all, undergoing treatment for cosmetic reasons and going through a whole host of aesthetically displeasing side effects was quite counter-intuitive for most people!

-Even though you can have reasons to question the therapy since you are witnessing no effects taking place, the consequences of administering acids to the skin is a scientifically-established process.
+Even though you can have reasons to question the therapy since you are witnessing no effects taking place, the consequence of administering acids to the skin is a scientifically-established process.

 Stay the course.